 A teacher’s guide to teaching social-emotional learning in the classroom.
 This guide has articles, children’s book suggestions, videos, and a program filled with lessons and activities to use with kids.

-The Ultimate Guide to Teaching Social-Emotional Skills in the Classroom
+The Ultimate Guide to Social-Emotional Learning in the Classroom

 What’s the most important piece of a child’s educational experience?
 You may guess that it is math, reading, or science, but you are overlooking an incredibly important component: A child’s social and emotional intelligence.

 This guide offers educators a wealth of resources: articles, email course, children’s book suggestions, video options, as well as classroom units and a program to help strengthen your lessons and approach.

 Why Teach and Encourage Social-Emotional Development?

 Teaching social skills and emotional literacy in the classroom builds vocabulary and language, as well as skills to handle everyday situations in a healthy way.

 It helps children learn to self-manage and handle their emotions, as well as solve conflicts, show respect, and build relationships.
 Learning and practicing these skills is proven to promote mental health and academic success.

 Help children develop a healthy sense of self and positive social-emotional skills in the classroom with the resources in this post.

 The social-emotional development articles below include many helpful strategies on many important topics that need to be addressed in today’s classrooms.
 You will find a wealth of information, lesson ideas you can try today, and activities that target so many needs.